bigtreetech/docs/docs/KNOMI2.md

 <img src=img/KNOMI2/KNOMI2_UI21.png width="600" />

 You can further customize the saturation and brightness:
-After selecting a color on the wheel, long press the black area outside the wheel to cycle through saturation, brightness, and back to the RGB wheel.
+After choosing a color from the wheel, long-press the outer black area to cycle through saturation adjustment, brightness adjustment, and return to the RGB color wheel.

 <img src=img/KNOMI2/KNOMI2_UI22.png width="600" />

-When you pick a saturation/brightness level, returning to the RGB wheel will show that saturation/brightness.
+Your selected saturation/brightness settings remain applied when you return to the RGB color wheel.
 <img src=img/KNOMI2/KNOMI2_UI23.png width="600" />

 ### Adjust Brightness?